best1918/todo-list-web/README.md

 "# todo-list-web"

-this is view part you can just throw it to XAMPP and run
+This is the view component.
+You can simply place it in your XAMPP project directory and run it through your local server.